Little Odessa (film)

-Little Odessa is a 1994 American crime drama film directed and written by James Gray, in his directorial debut, and starring Tim Roth, Edward Furlong, Moira Kelly, Maximilian Schell and Vanessa Redgrave.
-The title is a reference to Brighton Beach, a community in Brooklyn nicknamed "Little Odessa".
+Little Odessa is a 1994 American crime drama film directed and written by James Gray, in his directorial debut, and starring Tim Roth, Edward Furlong, Moira Kelly, Maximilian Schell, and Vanessa Redgrave.
+The film focuses on a hitman who reconnects with his estranged Soviet immigrant family in Brooklyn.
+The title is a reference to Brighton Beach, a Brooklyn community nicknamed "Little Odessa" due to its significant Soviet Russian and Ukrainian immigrant population.

 Plot

-The film follows the personal relationship between Arkady Shapira, his terminally ill wife Irina, and their two sons, Joshua and Reuben.
-Joshua, the elder brother, is a hit-man for the Russian-Jewish mafia in Brooklyn and estranged from his family.
+Joshua Shapira, a hitman for the Russian mafia in Brooklyn, is estranged from his Soviet Jewish immigrant family, specifically his father, Arkady, who disapproves of Joshua's criminal lifestyle.
+Joshua's mother, Irina—who is dying of cancer—and his teenage brother, Reuben, endure emotional and physical abuse from Arkady.
 After finishing a contract killing, Joshua is ordered to kill an Iranian jeweler in Brighton Beach, which he reluctantly accepts.
 Joshua stands outside his family's apartment, where he is spotted by one of his old friends Sasha, who tells Joshua's brother Reuben the next day.
 Reuben goes to the hotel where Joshua is staying to see him.
 Joshua asks Reuben how he knew he was in Brighton, and they plan to meet again the next day.